 Would Ali Milani have been able to hide past anti-Semitic tweets from the public?

 This is yet another Labour Party policy where large tech and online companies and innovators such as Twitter, Facebook and the rest, who are heavily invested in the UK’s economy, will be stifled and forced ‘by the people’ to change their content, inevitably forcing them to leave the UK behind.
 Along with Labour’s proposed press reforms, this should worry anyone keen on the UK keeping its globally acclaimed free and open press, as individuals would have the power to change the entire online space and what is known about one another, a very worrying prospect.
+The Liberal Democrats however, also have a potentially worrying Digital Bill of Rights, so Labour are not alone here.

 More from News